 Mystery House is historically notable for being the very first computer adventure game to use graphics rather than purely textual descriptions.
-It is also the first adventure game created by Roberta Williams, who with her husband Ken founded On-Line Systems, later know to PC gamers the world over as Sierra On-Line, and currently known as Sierra Entertainment.
+It is also the first adventure game created by Roberta Williams, who, with her husband Ken, founded On-Line Systems, later known as Sierra On-Line, and currently known as Sierra Entertainment.

-The game starts out as a treasure hunting game, but then your fellow treasure-seekers start dying, and you need to find out who's murdering them before they can get to you!
+The game starts out as a treasure hunting game, but the protagonist's fellow treasure-seekers start dying, and players must figure out who the culprit is.

-- Star Craft's Mystery House for the FM-7 and PC-6001 was an enhanced port/remake, with the cartoon graphics replaced by more realistically drawn graphics, which was possible due to the higher resolution of Japanese computers at the time.
+- Star Craft's Mystery House for the FM-7 and PC-6001 was an official port/remake of On-Line Systems' game released in 1983.
+The cartoonish graphics were redrawn to be more realistic, which was possible due to the higher resolution of Japanese computers.

 Sales & Legacy